 You own a wolf.
 What’s that all about?

 [Laughs] Yes, I do.
 A wolf called Lupa.
-I have to import her to the U.S.; she’s still in the U.K. My brother does a lot of polar expeditions and works with sled dogs so I’ve always been fascinated with them.
-She was the runt of the pack and was going to be destroyed so I was like, “Nope I’m going to have this one.”
+I have to import her to the US so she’s still in the UK at the moment.
+My brother does a lot of polar expeditions and works with sled dogs so I’ve always been fascinated with them.
+She was the runt of the pack and was going to be destroyed so I was like, “Nope, I’m going to have this one.”
 I hand-raised her from one week old.
 Before [working on] Bond she didn’t ever leave my side, so it’s been hard.

 Looks like you can really keep up with the guys.
 Does that intimidate them or excite them?